Kitware/LidarView/LVCore/Examples/Python/UsePythonAnimations.md

 This document aims at describing how to easily generate LidarView animations with Python.

+We recommend first reading [this tutorial](https://docs.paraview.org/en/latest/UsersGuide/animation.html) on how to use Paraview's time manager to create animations, which also gives a short introduction to the Python scripting used for the animtations below.

+Different types of animations :

 - **temporal animations** are Paraview-based animations that depend on the data flow : they increment the pipeline time at each step.
 They often require providing a trajectory input which is used to move the camera reference at each step.